Most people are going to experience some form of balding or thinning hair through our lifetimes.

 So you might be asking, “what are the early signs of balding and how can I be proactive in slowing it down or preventing MPB”?

-Below are 6 signs of male pattern baldness:
+Below are 6 signs of seeing if you are at risk for male pattern baldness:

 2.Genetics– If your family tree is branching several bald relatives, the apple probably won’t fall too far.
 The most common reason for hair loss is genetics.
 Patterns of baldness in your family may be an indicator of what your future holds for you.